tfzhang006/paper-reading/PT2PC: Learning to Generate 3D Point Cloud Shapes from Part Tree Conditions.md

 ## Research Objective
 To generate a 3D point cloud geometry for a shape from a symbolic part tree representation.
 ## Background and Problems
+- Extant work on holistic 3D shape generation does not explicitly consider part semantic and structural information in the generation process.
+- In contrast, a structure-conditioned 3D generative model enables many real-world applications in computer vision and graphics.
 ## Methods

 ## Evaluation